alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/intro.rst

 ABSTRACT
 --------

-- In the heart of this project, is data struct that contains values defining DC motors rotation speeds using PWM.
+At the core of this project lies a shared data structure that encapsulates the control parameters for the DC motors, specifically their rotation speeds, which are modulated using Pulse Width Modulation (PWM).
+This structure ensures consistent interpretation of control signals between the transmitter and receiver.

-- the data struct is consistent between transmitter and receiver
+The system employs ESP-NOW, a low-latency, connectionless communication protocol developed by Espressif, to facilitate wireless data exchange between the transmitter and receiver modules.
+Both devices are based on ESP32 microcontrollers and maintain a synchronized understanding of the data structure to ensure seamless communication.

-- both, transmitter and receiver communicate using ESP-NOW protocol
+On the transmitter side, joystick input is continuously read and translated into control values.
+These values are then encapsulated into the predefined data structure and transmitted via ESP-NOW to the receiver.

-- transmitter encapsulates values if joystic position before sending them to the receiver devices
+The receiver module listens for incoming ESP-NOW packets, de-encapsulates the joystick data, and converts the received values into PWM signals.
-- receiver device de-encapsulates the joystic position vallues and converts them to PWM values for setting the rotations and directions of DC motors
+These signals are then used to control the speed and direction of the DC motors, enabling real-time remote operation of the vehicle.